nearprotocol/stakewars/updates.md

 # UPDATES

+## UPDATE July 22nd

+* Improved the [README.md](README.md) to clarify the role of challenges and add orientation of the files in this repository.

 ## UPDATE July 17th

 * A new challenge is live [here](challenges/challenge005.md)!
 Deploy your CI/CD infrastructure to upgrade your node programmatically.
 This challenge will be very important if you plan to join MainNet Restricted as a validator.